keystonejs/keystone/.changeset/blue-ways-work.md

 ---

 * Added `isReadOnly` option on field's `adminConfig`.
 Fields with this option set will be excluded from the `create` form, and set as disabled in the `update` form in the Admin UI.
-* This PR also enables you to see the fields (disabled) in item detail page when you have no `update` access to field.
+* Updated the item detail page to include fields with access `{ update: false }` in a disabled state, rather than excluded the form.

 Example: